David Bowie’s Son Shares Touching Photo After Death Of ‘The Man Who Fell To Earth’ Director Nicolas Roeg

 — Duncan Jones (@ManMadeMoon) November 24, 2018

-As i-D have reported, the actress Candy Clark also has many fond memories of being on the set during The Man Who Fell To Earth and recalls just how closely Nicolas Roeg worked with those on the set, calling him a “real actor’s director.”
+As i-D has reported, the actress Candy Clark also has many fond memories of being on the set during The Man Who Fell To Earth and recalls just how closely Nicolas Roeg worked with those on the set, calling him a “real actor’s director.”

 “I’m really proud of the whole thing.
 The acting, the cinematography, working with Nic Roeg.
 I mean, he is a real actor’s director.
 He is right there like a coach, and that was before they had all those stations where they watch your acting on a video screen.
 I prefer the old style, where they’re next to you.
 It’s a warmer feeling when the director is right there, right out of frame just watching.
 I like that.”

 Roeg did appear to have a penchant for working with musicians and long before his time with David Bowie he also directed the seminal 1970 film Performance with Mick Jagger.
-This was a movie that The Guardian once noted confused many people, with one reviewer from the The New York Times stating, “You do not have to be a drug addict, pederast, sadomasochist or nitwit to enjoy Performance, but being one or more of those things would help.”
+This was a movie that the Guardian once noted confused many people, with one reviewer from the the New York Times stating, “You do not have to be a drug addict, pederast, sadomasochist or nitwit to enjoy Performance, but being one or more of those things would help.”

 With Nicolas Roeg’s death at the age of 90, many are remembering this British film director today, and David Bowie’s son Duncan Jones has kindly given us his own personal tribute of the man who left left a huge impression upon him as a child.